-This year the photos of Senator Dan Inouye (Hawaii), Senator Frank Lautenberg (New Jersey), and former Presidential candidate and Senator George McGovern will be added to the "Wall."
+The photos of Senator Dan Inouye (Hawaii), Senator Frank Lautenberg (New Jersey), and former Presidential candidate and Senator George McGovern are also included in the Wall.
 Inouye and Lautenberg were the last two WWII veterans serving in Congress and co-sponsored Spirit of '45 Day with Senator Susan Collins, which passed unanimously in August 2010.
 Inouye received the Medal of Honor for bravery as a member of the legendary all Japanese American 442nd Battalion.
 McGovern flew 35 missions over Europe in a B24 during the war, earning the Distinguished Flying Cross.

 For more information on how you can create you own Wall of Honor banner, contact Juan at Prisma Banners.